 If you are in SE Qld why not visit our Underwood showroom.

-Before yoghurt, there was junket
+Before yoghurt there was junket

-Liquid Rennet: Our Liquid Rennet comes in a 50ml dispenser bottle and would make approximately 200 x 500-600 ml Junkets.
+Liquid Rennet: Our Liquid Rennet comes in a 50 ml dispenser bottle and would make approximately 200 x 500-600 ml Junkets.

-- Measure 500 to 600 ml of sweetened or flavoured milk into a saucepan.
+Measure 500 to 600 ml of sweetened or flavoured milk into a saucepan.

-- Pour into serving dishes and allow to sit at room temperature for at least 15 minutes, and then refrigerate.
-Serve when chilled and set, which may take up to two hours.
+Pour into serving dishes and allow to sit at room temperature for at least 15 minutes then refrigerate.